AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Translation projects {#translation-65100}

-* Extra sub-pages in a language copy of a multi-translation project are deleted (NPR-36622).
+* Extra subpages in a language copy of a multi-translation project are deleted (NPR-36622).

 ### Workflow {#workflow-65100}